dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

 */usr/path/to/METplotpy-x.y.z*  if the source code was downloaded as a zip or gzip'd tar file from the Release link of the Github repository.
 The *x.y.z* is the release number.

-Modify the *hovmoeller_defaults.yaml* file to specify the output directory.

-For example:

-replace *plot_filename: erai_precip.png*
-with *plot_filename: /path/to/output/dir/erai_precip.png*

-Replace the */path/to/output/dir* with the with the full path to the output directory where you have read and write permissions.

-$WORKING_DIR is the directory where you saved the *hovmoeller_default.yaml* config file, sample data, and have read and write permissions.

 Run from the Command Line